Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 #### 1) Initialization : call init() and launch()
-- `BuzzScreen.init()` : Add to onCreate in your Application Class, in order to call this method in advance of the others.
+- `BuzzScreen.init()` : Add to onCreate in your application class, in order to call this method in advance of the others.
 Please see the required parameters below.
    - String appKey : `app_key`.
 Please find the `app_key` on your BuzzScreen dashboard.
-    - Context context : Use `this` for Application context
+   - Context context : Use `this` for application context
-    - Class<?> lockerActivityClass : Lock screen Activity Class.
+   - Class<?> lockerActivityClass : Lock screen activity class.
 When no customization is applied, set as `SimpleLockerActivity.class` which is provided in the SDK.
 When lock screen is to be customized to suit unique needs of yours, set custom-built acitivy class.
-Please refer to 'Lock screen Customization' on [BuzzScreen SDK Advanced Integration](docs/ADVANCED-USAGE.md)
+Please refer to 'Lock Screen Customization' on [BuzzScreen SDK Advanced Integration](docs/ADVANCED-USAGE_EN.md)
    - int imageResourceIdOnFail : An image file to be displayed when either network error occurs or there is no campaign available temporarily.
 Include the file in resource inside the app.
 Set resource id of the image.

-     > **Note** : If it is the first time to create Application Class in your app, please do not forget to register Application Class in AndroidManifest.xml
+     > **Note** : If it is the first time to create application class in your app, please do not forget to register application class in AndroidManifest.xml

 ```Java
 public class App extends Application {